KoichiHaradaEndor/HTTPServer/src/Documentation/Classes/Route.md

 #### When want to use forward match for the `path` comparison

 The functions introduced in this section uses "full match" when the `path` comparison is executed.
 However there are cases "forward match" is appropriate.
 Typically, when authorization is needed to access your API server, you may want to protect it from access to `"/"` and its all sub directory.
-In this case, use this function since the route installed with this function uses "forward match" comparison when comparing the route path with requested path.
+In this case, use this function since the route installed with this function uses "forward match" comparison when comparing the route path with the requested path.

 When `CallerObj` is either `HttpServer` or `VirtualHost` object, and the `path` parameter is omitted, it defaults to `"/"` that means it matches all request paths.